dani-boo/CV/README.md

 ## Danielle Booysen

-A professional jazz pianist, composer and arranger, I am thrilled to swap the stage & studio for Makers Academy; I can now rightfully call myself a skilled software developer in the making.
+A professional jazz pianist, composer and arranger, I'm thrilled to now swap the stage & studio for Makers Academy and rightfully call myself a skilled software developer in the making.
 (Also an erstwhile copywriter, although I find constructing code far more satisfying than penning press releases.)

 (Then a sentence about what you've achieved.)